Everyone has stretched at some point in their lives.

 This is what happens when you jump or squat.
-The muscles of your hips and hamstrings get placed on stretch, resulting in a contraction reflex to propel you upwards.
+The muscles of your hips and hamstrings get stretched, resulting in a contraction reflex to propel you upwards.

-By forcefully holding the position at the end range, the muscles will become accustomed to the lengthened position and decrease its signal to the spinal cord.
+Whenever you stretch, you are forcefully holding the position at the end range of motion.
+As a result, the muscles will become accustomed to the lengthened position and decrease its signal to the spinal cord.

 Is Stretching Bad For You?

 So if the purpose of stretching is to improve our passive and active range of motion, is there a point when stretching is not useful?